The Paul Law Firm P.C.

 Each framework provides different rights, benefits, and standards of proof.

-Jones Act Claims (Seamen)
+Jones Act Claims for Seamen

 The Jones Act protects maritime workers who qualify as seamen.
 To qualify, a worker generally must: